Office of the Chief Psychiatrist

 - View the Mental Health Act 2013 on the Tasmanian Legislation website or learn more on our website.

-The role of the Chief Psychiatrists
+The role of the Chief Psychiatrist

-The Chief Psychiatrists both work to give:
+The Chief Psychiatrist works to give:

 - patients and staff members clear directions as to their rights and responsibilities